ESE519positive/ESE519positive.github.io/README.md

 ## Explanation of PIO

 In our code on RP2040, we used PIO functioning as GPIO.
+We were planning to utilize PIO to realize I2C, but soon we figured that it would be better to let MicroPython handle the I2C communication between the board and LCD screen.
+As the main functionalities of our project are primarily achieved via GPIO, we decided to apply PIO for toggling the pins.
+We used PIO state machine to change the status of the GPIO pins for controlling the motors.

 ## Satisfying details